didiersmith/steve/chapters/lean-operation.md

 "More instructions to follow," he said into the microphone before hanging up.

-The other kidnapper wrestled her gag back into her mouth and dropped her on the floor of the van, and shuffled out.
+The other kidnapper wrestled her gag back into her mouth, dropped her on the floor of the van, and shuffled out.

 The leader followed him out, but turned around before shutting the door.